There is important information on this page that may be difficult to read on a small screen device. You may wish to switch to a larger display.

 If you put some money in our With-Profit Fund, your investment will grow when bonuses are added to it.

 The amount of bonus – and which one(s) you receive – depends on how well the With-Profit Fund has performed and which product you’ve invested through.
-Bonuses can go down as well as up and are not guaranteed to be paid.
-However, once bonuses have been added to your investment bond, pension or annuity they cannot be taken away.
+Bonuses are not guaranteed and the amount (or rate) of any bonus can go down as well as up.
+However, once bonuses have been added to your investment bond, pension plan or annuity they cannot be taken away.

 They can include:

-- A regular bonus – these are announced at least once a year, no matter which type of product you’ve invested in.
+- A regular bonus (or regular interest for the Secure Growth Fund) – these are announced at least once a year, no matter which type of product you’ve invested in.

 - A final bonus – which may be paid when you make a claim, withdrawal or switch to another fund.
 If you invest through a pension plan, it might also be paid when you take your pension benefits.